 This is the process that provides an estimate of your borrowing power.
 Simply meet with one of the loan officers in our offices, and he or she will help you determine how much money you might be eligible to borrow before you apply for a loan.
 This will help you determine the price of a home you can purchase.

-When you pre-qualify, you provide the loan officer with information about your credit, assets and debts.
+When pre-qualifying, you provide the loan officer with information about your credit, assets, and debts.
 Based on the information you provide, you will find out how large a loan you could qualify for.
 This is not a commitment to lend.

 Pre-Approval gives you an edge when buying a home since Agents and sellers will know you are a serious home buyer.